rickdevera/oh_cnapp/ambassador/lessons/module-3-cspm-workbook.md

     1. Identification of outdated or insecure network communication channels.
     1. Detection of exposed secrets and a lack of key rotation which could lead to compromised credentials.
     1. Custom policy creation to enforce specific security postures.
-    1. Special attention to misconfigurations in identity providers.
     1. Automatic categorization of findings to streamline remediation processes.

 ##### Compliance

     1. Compliance checks against industry standards and best practices, including CIS Benchmarks.
-    1. Creation and filtering of findings by custom compliance standards set by Acme Corp.
+    1. Creation and filtering of findings by custom compliance standards set by the customer
     1. Availability of built-in reports in formats like CSV and PDF, as well as custom and scheduled reporting capabilities.

 #### Steps to demo the requirements